BZoennchen/supercollider-book/chapters/sounddesign/math/fourier.md

 where $d_f$ is the magnitude coefficient expressing the intensity of frequency $f$ within the signal $y(t).$ Additionally, the phase coefficient $\phi_f \in [0;1)$ tells us how the sinusoid of frequency $f$ needs to be displaced in time to best fit the signal $f$.

-In the example above we knew that for all frequencies $\phi = 0.5$ holds.
+For the example above we knew that for all frequencies $\phi = 0.5$ holds.
 Furthermore, we knew all the frequencies $f$ such that $<y,\cos_{f, \phi}> = 0.$ If we would have used $A = \sqrt{2}$ instead of $A = 1$, the coefficient would have been $\frac{1}{\sqrt{2}k}$ instead of $\frac{1}{2k}$.